Thecatamites: Personal life

 Gillmurphy was born in Inchicore, a suburb of Dublin, Ireland, and studied as a mathematics student.
 In 2012, Gillmurphy briefly worked in a full-time role as an insurance broker in Dublin.
 He is noted as being reticent to discuss his personal life on the Internet, preferring to "stay in the shadows."

 Works

-Under the name thecatamites and Harmony Zone, Gillmurphy has self-published several independent games, listed below:
+Under the names thecatamites, Harmony Zone, and garmentdistrict, Gillmurphy has self-published several independent games, including: